VonHeikemen/lsp-zero.nvim/README.md

 ### manual-setup

 Is the same as `recommended`, but without automatic setup for language servers.
 Suggestions for language server will be disabled.
-The user will need to call the functions `.setup_servers()` or `.configure()` in order to initialize the language servers (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).
+The user will need to call the functions [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim#setup_serverslist) or [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim#configurename-opts) in order to initialize the language servers (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

 ### per-project

 Very similar to `manual-setup`.
 Automatic setup for language servers and suggestions are disabled.
-The user can setup default options for each server using `.setup_servers()` or `.configure()`.
-In order to initialize the server the user will need to call the `.use()` function.
+The user can setup default options for each server using [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim#setup_serverslist) or [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim#configurename-opts).
+In order to initialize the server the user will need to call the [.use()](https://github.com/VonHeikemen/lsp-zero.nvim#useserver-opts) function.
 (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

 ### system-lsp

 Is the same as `manual-setup`, automatic setup for language servers and suggestions are going to be disabled.
 It is designed to call language servers installed "globally" on the system.
-The user will need to call `.configure()` or `.setup_servers()` in order to initialize the language servers.
+The user will need to call [.setup_servers()](https://github.com/VonHeikemen/lsp-zero.nvim#setup_serverslist) or [.configure()](https://github.com/VonHeikemen/lsp-zero.nvim#configurename-opts) in order to initialize the language servers.
 (See [Lua api](https://github.com/VonHeikemen/lsp-zero.nvim#lua-api) section for more details in these functions).

 ## Choose your features

-For this I would recommend deleting the `.preset()` call,  use `.set_preferences()` instead.
+For this I would recommend deleting the [.preset()](https://github.com/VonHeikemen/lsp-zero.nvim#presetname) call,  use [.set_preferences()](https://github.com/VonHeikemen/lsp-zero.nvim#set_preferencesopts) instead.
 This function takes a "table" of options, they describe the features this plugin offers.

 These are the options the `recommended` preset uses.